mrc-ide/priority-pathogens/README.md

 ```

 This orderly task will have combined all the individual extraction databases into
-article, model and parameter .csv files, and will have created new ID variables.
+article, model, parameter and outbreak .csv files, and will have created new ID
-It will automatically detect which papers have been double extracted and create
+variables.
+It will automatically detect which papers have been double extracted
-separate article, model and parameter files for single and double extracted papers.
+and create separate article, model, parameter and outbreak files for single and
+double extracted papers.

 Combined data for single extracted papers will be in:
-articles_single.csv, parameters_single.csv, models_single.csv
+articles_single.csv, parameters_single.csv, models_single.csv, outbreaks_single.csv

 Combined data for double extracted papers will be in:
-articles_double.csv, parameters_double.csv, models_double.csv
+articles_double.csv, parameters_double.csv, models_double.csv, outbreaks_double.csv

 These files can be found within the “archive” folder in the priority-pathogens
 directory.